pcoet/golang-patterns/docs/tutorials/testing.md

 with names ending in **_test.go**.
 For example, if you had an `Add` function in an **arithmetic.go** file, and you wanted to test it, you could create an **arithmetic_test.go** file and add a function with the signature `func TestAdd(*testing.t)`.
-Then you could use the `test` command to run the test.
-You'll create a similar setup in the following sections.
+Then you could use the `go test` command to run the test.
+You'll set up a similar test harness in the following sections.

 ## Create a project

 First, create a Go project:

-1. Create a directory called **tutorial** and change into the directory:
+1. Make a directory called **tutorial** and change into the directory:
    `mkdir tutorial && cd tutorial`
-2. Create a module: `go mod init tutorial/calculator`
+2. Initialize a module: `go mod init tutorial/calculator`

-You'll see a new file, **go.mod**.
+You should see a new file, **go.mod**.
 If you inspect the contents of the file, you should see something like this:

 ```go